-This easy beer cheese recipe is the best beer cheese dip for your pretzels or as a cheese fondue recipe.
-You can serve this beer cheese hot or cold and use on burgers and sandwiches, or slathered on your favorite bread!
+This beer cheese is the best dip for your pretzels or as a cheese fondue.
+You can serve it hot or cold and use on burgers and sandwiches or slathered on your favorite bread!

-Cheese is probably one of my favorite foods, and so are soft pretzels -- buttery, warm, salty soft pretzels.
+Cheese dip is probably one of my favorite snacks, and so are soft pretzels -- buttery, warm, salty soft pretzels.
 Put the two together and I'm in heaven!
 That's why I love this beer cheese SO MUCH because it goes so well with soft pretzels!

 Not only can you dip soft pretzels into this beer cheese sauce, but you can spread it onto burgers and sandwiches, or use it as a cheese fondue recipe!
 Keep it warm in a mini Crock Pot -- you know, those cute little tiny sized ones that are perfect for most hot dips!
 OR, serve it cold as a pub-style beer cheese.
 It will be thicker and more solid when cold, but still yummy!